 HPS/Pl 125.
 Philosophical Issues in Quantum Physics.
 9 units (3-0-6); second term.
 This course will focus on conceptual issues that arise within quantum physics.
 Topics may include determinism and indeterminism; Einstein's critiques of quantum theory; the interpretation of quantum measurement; and quantum logic.
-Instructors: Hitchcock, Sauer.
+Not offered 2011-12.

 HPS/Pl 128.
 Philosophy of Mathematics.
-9 units (3-0-6).
+9 units (3-0-6); third term.
 An examination of conceptual issues that arise in mathematics.
 The sorts of issues addressed may include the following: Are mathematical objects such as numbers in some sense real?
 How do we obtain knowledge of the mathematical world?
 Are proofs the only legitimate source of mathematical knowledge?
 What is the relationship between mathematics and the world?
 How is it possible to apply abstract theory to the world?
 Views of major historical figures such as Plato, Hume, Kant, and Mill, as well as of contemporary writers are examined.
 The course will also examine philosophical issues that arise in particular areas of mathematics such as probability theory and geometry.
-Not offered 2008-09.
+Not offered 2011-12.

 HPS/Pl 129.
 Introduction to Philosophy of Biology.
-9 units (3-0-6).
+9 units (3-0-6); first term.
 Philosophical and conceptual issues relating to the biological sciences.
-Topics covered may include the logical structure of evolutionary theory, units of selection, optimization theory, the nature of species, reduction-ism, teleological and functional reasoning, and ethical issues arising from contemporary biological research.
-Not offered 2008-09.
+Topics covered may include the logical structure of evolutionary theory, units of selection, optimization theory, the nature of species, reductionism, teleological and functional reasoning, and ethical issues arising from contemporary biological research.
+Instructor: Velasco.

 HPS/Pl 130.
 Philosophy and Biology.
 9 units (3-0-6); first, second terms.
 This course will examine the impact of recent advances in biological sciences for studies of the mind, behavior, and society.
 Topics may include evolutionary psychology, the relation between evolution and development, the impact of molecular genetics on the theory of evolution, mathematical modeling of evolution and artificial evolution, philosophical and social issues raised by modern molecular biology.
-Instructor: Cowie.
+Not offered 2011-12.

 HPS/Pl 132.
 Introduction to Philosophy of Mind and Psychology.
 9 units (3-0-6); offered by announcement.
-An introduction to the mindbody problem.
+An introduction to the mind-body problem.
 The course attempts, from the time of Descartes to the present, to understand the nature of the mind and its relation to the body and brain.
 Topics to be addressed may include dualism, behaviorism, functionalism, computationalism, neurophilosophy, consciousness and qualia, scientific psychology vs. "folk" psychology, the nature of emotion, knowledge of other minds.
-Not offered 2008-09.
+Not offered 2011-12.